PArns/ioBroker.innogy-smarthome/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
-* (Apollon77) Changed storage of authentication tokens to allow multiple instances on one host
+* (Apollon77) Changed storage of authentication tokens to allow multiple instances on one host (for instance 0)

 ### 1.1.2 (2022-12-29)
 * (Apollon77) Added more missing states for several devices